ch32-rs/wchisp/README.md

 This tool is a work in progress.

+- **NOTE**: CH32V003 does not have a USB ISP interface, use WCH-Link to program
+- **NOTE**: This tool is for USB ISP, not using with WCH-Link
+  - Currently I'm working on a WCH-Link implementation

 ## TODOs

 - [x] chip detection, identification
   - `wchisp probe`
   - `wchisp info`